 “Do the work so the GM doesn't have to!"

 If you include boxed text and the GM doesn't like it, she can skip it!
-But if you DON’T include it and the GM needs it, you’re forcing them to do work that, frankly, they’re paying you to do!
+But if you DON’T include it and the GM needs it, you’re forcing her to do work that, frankly, she's paying you to do!

 Even if you’re just writing the adventure for yourself, improvising a room description (even for a room you created) in the heat of GMing a game can get tricky.
-At the very least, thinking through the description in advance and writing it out gives you an outline to go from.
+At the very least, if you think through the description in advance and write it out, you'll have an outline to go from.
 Your description will sound richer, you won’t forget vital details the players really need to know, and your delivery will be smoother.
 All of these things make the game more fun for everyone.